 Results

-Performance Measure: % of customers satisfied with CJJP products 98%
+Performance Measure: % of customers satisfied with CJJP products 96%

 Performance Target: 100%

-What was achieved: In the most recent measurement of customer satisfaction (FY2020), CJJP reported that 98% of the responding customers indicated satisfaction with CJJP services.
+What was achieved: In the most recent measurement of customer satisfaction (FY2021), CJJP reported that 96% of the responding customers indicated satisfaction with CJJP services.

-Data source: Customer survey.
+Data source: CJJP staff tracks the number of customers and conduct an annual Customer survey.